What is DSV tracking?

-DSV work globally and have a network of offices and warehouses.
-This assists with transporting goods globally.
+DSV works globally and has a network of offices and warehouses, assisting with transporting goods globally.

 DSV track and trace

-DSV work with carriers on both air and on water; so they can assist with tracking of the goods throughout their journey to the buyer.
+DSV work with carriers on both air and on water, so they can assist with the tracking of the goods throughout their journey to the buyer via either method.

-When goods are carried cross border a courier is usually used; and using a tracking service allows a buyer or supplier to have clarity on the movement of goods within their cycle.
-Having well run systems allows tracking across multiple different carriers.
+When goods are carried over borders a courier is usually used, and using a tracking service allows a buyer or supplier to have clarity on the movement of goods within their network.

 – Jane K, Pine Beds Trader